 Customer insights were also critical.
 An on-site visit to a distribution center allowed for product users to share their experiences as well as their aspirational thoughts on what could enhance the next generation of this product.
 The takeaway is simple: the more people you talk to, the more insights you glean to point you toward something entirely new and useful.

 3. Securing Required Expertise

 As with most companies that engage us, there is often an obstacle or barrier related to their skills and resources that prevent them from bringing an innovation to life.
 In the case of this client, that specific gap was in Bluetooth technology.
 Because this expertise didn’t exist in-house, it would’ve been hard for them to imagine an innovation that included this technology, if not for assembling a diverse internal team with external partners.
 It takes a broad range of skill sets to create an innovative product.

 In the end, we helped our client develop a product that achieved its stated objectives while also securing an industry award for innovation.
 And we’re not done yet.
 Together, we’re at work on breaking that mold and finding new ways to bring the next innovation to this product line.

-To be clear, innovation requires far more than the three tenets outlined above (visualize our full process for innovation strategy here).
 But without a diverse team willing to think, engage and tackle the work differently, most next generation ideas will be far from innovative.